640 South State StreetDover, Delaware 19901

 This is either a blood test or a urine test that looks for changes in how your kidneys function.
 Your kidneys have tiny filters called glomeruli.
 The filters help remove waste from your blood.
 Your glomerular filtration rate is the rate at which your blood is filtered each minute.
 A glomerular filtration rate can be estimated with great accuracy, based on your weight and age.
 This is called the estimated glomerular filtration rate, or EGFR.

 You might have this test to see if your kidneys are working the way they should, especially if you have diabetes or high blood pressure.
 GFR can detect kidney disease in its earliest stages, when it is most treatable.
-GFR can also help figure out if you have a condition that causes decreased blood flow to the kidneys, such as congestive heart failure, shock, or dehydration – severe fluid loss.
+GFR can also help figure out if you have a condition that causes decreased blood flow to the kidneys, such as congestive heart failure, shock, or severe fluid loss (dehydration).

-Your doctor is likely to order other tests that measure kidney function and waste products, such as:
+Your healthcare provider is likely to order other tests that measure kidney function and waste products, such as:

 BUN, or blood urea nitrogen